 Abstract

 Leveraging this tool, I processed over 308 million posts to analyze the structural “shape” of online conversations.
-I then evaluated the efficacy of domain-adaptive pre-training (DAPT) for Transformer-based language models, finding that while general in-domain tuning offers moderate gains, training on specific toxic domains (like 4chan) significantly boosts performance on hate-speech detection tasks.
+I then evaluated the efficacy of domain-adaptive pre-training (DAPT) for Transformer-based language models, finding that training on a toxic domain (4chan) boosts hate-speech detection by over 5 F1.

 The Engineering Problem: Data Normalization